patric-boehner/cmb2-starter-testimonials-plugin/README.md

 ## To Do:
  1. ~~The single and archive post type will share vary similar structure so i should break out the main content structure into a separate part file to include into the respective templates~~.
    - Structure of the single testimonial post type has been moved to its own part file ```content-testimonial.php```, to make it easier to reuse the structure in both single and archive template files.
+ 2. Build the archive post template for testimonials.

 ### Source:
 - https://codex.wordpress.org/Writing_a_Plugin